Kegel8 Beta Carotene (Vitamin A) 25mg Supplement

 - Beta Carotene (Vitamin A) is useful in treating oestrogen dominance conditions & helps make collagen in the body - improving elasticity in the skin and muscles.
 In both men and women it can help to prevent hair loss and protect the skin from UV damage.

-- This is a safe source of Vitamin A it is good for UTIs, BV and Cystitis
+- This is a safe source of Vitamin A it is good for UTIs, BV and Cystitis.
+Men with low levels should take this supplement to help prevent prostate cancer symptoms, as well as brain, skin and eye health.

-- Beta Carotene can help prevent bacterial vaginosis (BV)
+- Beta Carotene can help prevent recurring bacterial vaginosis (BV) and embarassing vaginal odour in women.

-- Supports mucous membranes so good for Vaginal dryness and vaginal atrophy
+- Supports mucous membranes so good for treating Vaginal dryness and easing painful vaginal atrophy

 - Three months supply, Made in England exclusively for Kegel8

 Beta Carotene helps your body produce the miracle ‘glue’ Collagen!